CartoDB/carto-workshop/03-cartography/exercises/got.md

 * Import the template .carto file into your account.
 * Open the map.
 * Rename your map as *Game of Thrones Basemap*.
-* Make sure that the order and names of your layers are as follows:
+* Make sure that the order and names of your layers are as follows:<br>
   1. `locations` > *Locations*
   2. `wall` > *The Ice Wall*
   3. `political` > *Regions*